MicrosoftDocs/azure-stack-docs/azure-stack/reference/pep/get-azsdnsforwarder.md

 ## Description

 Gets the list of DNS forwarder IP addresses.
-The configuration can be updated using the [Set-AzSDnsForwarder](set-azsdnsforwarder.md) cmdlet.
+You can update the configuration by using the [Set-AzSDnsForwarder](set-azsdnsforwarder.md) cmdlet.

 ## Examples